0xN1nja/rusty-os/README.md

 # Rusty OS

-An x86 Kernel Written In Rust
+An x86 kernel written in Rust

 # Screenshots